bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Maybe one more comment.
 There's a special transaction that has to be in every block, which is the coinbase transaction or the generating transaction.
 It's the one that goes first in the block and that can collect a transaction fee and create new bitcoins.
-And after that, a miner may include zero to a full block of transactions, and they can pick any transactions they want, as long as they follow these rules that They're not spending any funds that don't exist yet and so forth.
+And after that, a miner may include zero to a full block of transactions, and they can pick any transactions they want, as long as they follow these rules that they're not spending any funds that don't exist yet and so forth.
 It's completely up to the miner to pick what they want to include, but generally is the goal of the miner to collect as much money as possible.
 So we expect miners to build the most profitable block.